 Tip: It does not make sense to continue funding a pension where the fund will have an excess that is subject to a 40% tax charge.
-Where the value of a pension fund is likely to exceed the SFT, consideration ought to be given to alternative investments

-Certain relief to reduce the immediate tax burden arising when the individual retires and their pension fund exceeds the SFT of €2m applies for public sector pensions.
+Where the value of a pension fund is likely to exceed the SFT, consideration ought to be given to alternative investments Certain relief to reduce the immediate tax burden arising when the individual retires and their pension fund exceeds the SFT of \pounds 2m applies for public sector pensions.

 An annual pension levy of 0.6% on the value of private pension funds has been increased by 0.15% for 2014 to 0.75%.
-This was due to end in 2014 but has been extended to 2015.
-The rate that applies in 2015 is 0.15%
+This was due to end in 2014 but was extended to 2015 with an applicable rate of 0.15%.
+The pension levy will not continue into 2016.